The Longplayer Trust and Goldsmiths, University of London, produced the inaugural Longplayer Day, on Wednesday 21 June, noon until midnight.

 Longplayer Day is inspired by Longplayer and the philosophy, interests and aims behind it.
 Its curated programme of new commissions, performances, talks, screenings and workshops explore time and duration, and seek to inspire audiences into new thought on long-term behaviours, environmental awareness and durational thinking.
-In keeping with the festival’s themes, Longplayer Day is set to take place annually on the summer solstice (the longest day of the year).
+In keeping with the festival’s themes, Longplayer Day is set to take place biannually on or around the summer solstice (the longest day of the year).

 All events are free to access.
 The day is peripatetic: the audience move from one location to another, choosing their agenda for the day from the time-specific events, free to join proceedings when they choose.
 Large print information will be available at each location and each event is wheelchair accessible.